Nadeenrh/More-About-Me/README.md

 # More-About-Me

  💫
-I am a third year cyber security student at York University.<br>I like to join hackathons and collecting swag!.
+I am a third year CyberSecurity student at York University.<br>I love to socialize, meet new people, join hackathons or competitions and collecting swag!

 # 💻 Tech Stack: